theBrianCui/Watchit/README.md

  2. On the *Success!* page, scroll down and click *Continue to your control panel*.
  3. The next page should show an orange banner at the top asking for email verification.
 Sign in to the email account you signed up with and click on the activation link sent to you by MailGun.
  4. With your account activated, open the [MailGun control panel](https://mailgun.com/app/dashboard) and scroll down to the *API Keys* box in the lower right.
 Click on *Show* next to the *Secret API key* to reveal your API key.
 Copy it to your clipboard.
- 5. Open the *config.json* file in the Watchit root directory.
-In the "apikey" key-value pair, replace the value "paste-your-api-key-here" with the API key from step 4 (without quotes).
+ 5. Open the `config.json` file in the Watchit root directory.
+In the `apikey` key-value pair, replace the value `paste-your-api-key-here` with the API key from step 4.
- 6. Make sure the "service" key is set to "mailgun".
+ 6. Make sure the `service` key is set to `mailgun`.
 You're all set!

 If you do not own the domain name you plan to send emails with, Mailgun will limit you to 300 emails a day.
 If you own a domain name, it is strongly recommended that you [register your domain with Mailgun](https://mailgun.com/app/domains/new) to avoid having your emails marked as spam or phishing attempts.